 Call me a weak, lily-livered, bleeding-heart, liberal, politically correct, overly sensitive, social justice warrior if you wish.
 Label me with whatever epithet you wish.
 In fact, you most likely would.
-However, I have a problem with labels and labelling of people.
+However, I have a problem with labels and the labelling of people.
 And this problem has been growing on me like a bad case of genital herpes for the last couple of years now.
-The problem is best summed up as this:
+The problem is best summed up like this:

 Why do we need labels?
 Why can’t we just take a leaf from Steven Moffat’s script for the character of Ashildr in Doctor Who and just start referring to our individual selves as “Me”?
 No one’s mother, daughter, wife.
 Nobody’s husband, boyfriend, son, nephew, neice, betrothed, employee, neighbour, surgeon.
 Our own companion.
 Singular.
 Unattached.
 Alone.